BasakArghy/oop_project/README.md

 DESCRIPTION:

 This app will help people to plan for new occation.
 People through this app can shop for birthday party or wedding or other occation .
 They can aslo give the invitation list.This app will give them invitation.
-Moreover according to our shopping order you will get the bill for the shopping and the decoration and cleaning .
-You can also delete any event or view all the events.
+Moreover according to our shopping order you will get the bill for the shopping and the decoration and cleaning .You can also delete any event or view all the events.

 OOP features used for implementation: